 These audio files allow students to engage their sense of hearing and their listening intelligence as Greg Lowe delivers the readings aloud in a thoughtful manner.

-Joanne Schinstock earned a BA in journalism from Creighton University and a master in humanities from the University of Dallas.
-After studying a year abroad focusing on Italian language and culture in Florence, Italy, she began her teaching career as a middle school classroom instructor in language arts.
-While working at The Highlands School (Irving, Texas), she was the co-chair of the English department and a middle- and upper-school English instructor, teaching classes that included advanced placement language and composition and journalism.
+Joanne Schinstock earned a BA in Journalism from Creighton University and a Master in Humanities from the University of Dallas.
+After studying a year abroad focusing on Italian language and culture in Florence, Italy, she began her teaching career as a middle school classroom instructor in Language Arts.
+While working at the Highlands School (Irving, Texas), she was the co-chair of the English department and a middle- and upper-school English instructor.
 The Dallas Catholic Diocese recognized Joanne as a Work of Heart Award recipient, honoring outstanding teachers in the Dallas/Fort Worth area.
-Joanne also obtained an adjunct professor of humanities position at Brookhaven College in the School of Arts and Sciences (Farmers Branch, Texas).
+Joanne also obtained an adjunct professor of Humanities position at Brookhaven College in the School of Arts and Sciences (Farmers Branch, Texas).

-From classroom teaching, her interests in the profession expanded to work in curriculum writing and professional development as a consultant for primary and secondary schools in North America and Manila, Philippines.
-Subsequently, she worked as a language arts instructor and curriculum coordinator for a 6th–12th grade all-girls charter school in Chattanooga, Tennessee.
-Her duties included work with the Tennessee Charter School Association as an advocate for students, parents, and community members engaging in advocacy for disadvantaged students from lower socio-economic backgrounds.
-Joanne took a reprieve from teaching after seven years to give time to her children and husband.
-She and her husband, Brad, currently reside in Oklahoma with their children.
-They find joy in forging their family culture in homeschooling in the classical Christian tradition, participating in their church community, and delighting in weekend family outings.
-Joanne began teaching Writing & Rhetoric at Scholé Academy in 2016.
+From classroom teaching, her interests in the profession expanded to work in curriculum writing and professional development as a consultant for primary and secondary schools.
+Subsequently, she worked as a language arts instructor for a 6th–12th grade all-girls charter school in Chattanooga, Tennessee.
+Joanne joined the faculty of Scholé Academy in 2016.
+She and her husband, Brad, find joy in forging their family culture in their Catholic faith and in the classical Christian tradition, participating in their church community, their children’s school community at The Academy of Classical Christian Studies, and delighting in weekend family outings.
+Mrs. Schinstock teaches Writing & Rhetoric, Literature, and History at Scholé Academy. firstname.lastname@example.org

 “Mrs. Schinstock excels at providing my girls with very specific and constructive feedback on their written assignments.
 She strikes a good balance between challenging and encouraging students.” —Brandi C., Scholé Academy Parent